Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Introduction

+We model each of the bandit arm reward distributions with per-arm BNP mixture models.
+By means of BNP mixture models, where one uses nonparametric prior distributions such as Dirichlet or Pitman-Yor processes~\citep{j-pitmanyor1997} over the mixing proportions, we can accurately approximate continuous reward distributions.
+For learning such a nonparametric distribution within the MAB setting, we leverage well-established advances for inference in BNP models~\citep{j-Neal2000}.
+These enable analytically tractable posterior updates, which allow for sequential adjustment of the complexity of the BNP reward model to the observed bandit data.

+It is both the combination of BNP mixture models with Thompson sampling (\ie merging a state-of-the art bandit algorithm with nonparametric statistical advances), as well as the resulting flexibility and generality (\ie avoiding model misspecification while providing performance guarantees) that is novel and significant in this work.
+To the best of our knowledge, no other work uses Bayesian nonparametric mixtures to model independent, per-arm reward distributions in MABs.
+Our specific contributions are: \begin{enumerate} \item To propose a unique, yet flexible Thompson sampling bandit method that resolves reward model uncertainty: the agent learns the Bayesian nonparametric mixture model that best approximates the true, but unknown, per-arm reward distribution, adjusting its complexity as it sequentially observes data.

+\item An asymptotic regret bound for the proposed Thompson sampling algorithm of order $O(|\A| \log^\kappa T \sqrt{T})$, when assuming a Dirichlet process Gaussian mixture model per-arm, where $|\A|$ denotes the number of bandit arms, $T$ the number of agent iterations with the environment, and the constant $\kappa\geq 0$ depends on the tail behavior of the true reward distribution and the prior base measure of the Dirichlet process.
+Our posterior convergence-based proof technique is conceptually simple yet general enough to be applied for the analysis of Thompson sampling with other reward distributions.

+\item To demonstrate empirically that the proposed nonparametric Thompson sampling: \begin{enumerate} \item attains reduced regret in complex MABs under reward model uncertainty ---for multimodal, exponential and heavy tailed reward distributions, with different unknown per-arm distributions--- when compared to state-of-the art bandit algorithms; and \item performs equivalently to the Oracle Thompson sampling, \ie the agent that knows the true underlying model class. \end{enumerate} \end{enumerate}

-These contributions are valuable for practical MAB scenarios in the presence of model uncertainty, as it avoids stringent case-by-case reward model design choices --- bypassing model mispecification --- and yet attains reduced regret.
+Our contributions are valuable in practice, \ie for bandit scenarios in the presence of model uncertainty: the same bandit algorithm is readily applicable, and attains reduced regret, in unknown and complex (\eg not in the exponential family) multi-armed bandits.
+The proposed Thompson sampling method, as it nonparametrically adjusts its reward posterior distribution to the observed bandit data, avoids case-by-case reward model design choices, bypassing model misspecification and hyperparameter tuning.